Article

 How is Reformer Pilates Different?

 Since resistance can be tailored to challenge you as you progress, it makes it a suitable alternative for all fitness levels.
 The Reformer’s structure supports the body in alignment and helps execute movements more accurately, providing immediate feedback on your form.
 In other words, the Reformer informs the user where they need to pay attention, shift their position, change the springs, or modify the exercise.
+Rather than working against a fixed weight, Reformer springs provide variable resistance and continuous neuromuscular feedback throughout an entire exercise, creating a dynamic environment where the equipment can either challenge your stability or act as a supportive partner.

 Benefits of Reformer Pilates